EverBecerra/Commerce-Database/project_overview_&_details.md

 ## Challenges & Lessons Learned

-- As a new learner coming into this project, understanding the nuances of SQL behavior was challenging.
-For example, certain constraints like 'DELETE ON RESTRICT' are enabled by default and cause unexpected issues when attempting to delete related records.
+- Understanding SQL constraints like ON DELETE RESTRICT was challenging, as defaults sometimes caused unexpected issues when deleting records.
 - This project reinforced the importance of designing well-defined database business rules.
 A structured, rule-driven approach ensures accuracy, consistency, and smoother implementation.